teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/particle-picking.md

 ```
 ````

 This will open a plot of the radial distribution of neighbouring particles for the whole dataset.
-Here, we can see a high peak at around 7.5 $px$, and periodic peaks after that.
+Here, we can see a high peak at around 7.5 px, and periodic peaks after that.

 ````{margin}
 ```{note}